 B. Selecting and Retaining Advisors

-The Committee must consider the following factors and any additional factors required by the Nasdaq Stock Market before selecting or receiving advice from an Advisor (other than in house legal counsel):
+The Committee must consider the following factors and any additional factors required by NASDAQ before selecting or receiving advice from an Advisor (other than in house legal counsel):

 - the provision of other services to the Company by the person that employs the Advisor;